iut-cse/OOKata/.github/ISSUE_TEMPLATE/problem.md

 ## Assumptions
 <!--
-If there are some assumption that the solver should have, mention here.
+If there are some assumptions that the solver should have, mention here.
 This section is optional.
 -->